-NOTE 24.
+NOTE 25.
 AGENCY SERVICES

-The Hammersmith and Fulham Pension Fund pays discretionary awards to the former employees of London Borough of Hammersmith and Fulham council.
-The amounts paid are not included within the Fund Account but are provided as a service and fully reclaimed from the council.
-The gross sum paid out is disclosed below.
-At the balance sheet date the March 2017 reimbursement was outstanding.
-This amounted to £196k and is included in Note 23 Related Parties.
+The Hammersmith and Fulham Pension Fund pays discretionary awards to the former employees of London Borough of Hammersmith and Fulham Council.
+The amounts paid are not included within the Fund Account but are provided as a service and fully reclaimed from the Council.
+In 2017/18 the pension fund paid discretionary awards of £2.342m (£2.588m in 2016/17). £0.766m was outstanding from the Council at year end.